vadimcn/codelldb/MANUAL.md

 - If restarting the debug session, go to `preRunCommands` step.
 - The `exitCommands` sequence is executed.

+### OS Restrictions
+Operating systems may restrict attaching to running processes, even when the target is owned by the same user.
+For example, many modern Linux distributions [restrict](https://wiki.ubuntu.com/SecurityTeam/Roadmap/KernelHardening#ptrace_Protection) the [ptrace](https://en.wikipedia.org/wiki/Ptrace#Support) syscall by default.
+You may need to adjust your system settings to enable this capability.

 ### Pick Process Command